jbush001/NyuziToolchain/README.md

 You can install required packages using the built-in package manager (apt-get, yum, etc).
 As LLVM needs newer versions of many packages, you should be on a recent version of your Linux distribution.
 Instructions are below are for Ubuntu (which must be on at least version 14).
-You may need to tweak the package names for other distributions:
+You may need to change the package names for other distributions:

     sudo apt-get install libxml2-dev cmake gcc g++ python bison flex zlib1g-dev swig python-dev libedit-dev ncurses-dev